 Factors for selection may include leadership and service in the university LGBTQ community, financial need, study and research as it relates to LGBTQ issues, and/or commitment to supporting the progress of LGBTQ civil rights movement.
 Supplemental materials required.

 Applications for the scholarship are accepted during spring term.
 Check back in winter 2019 to apply.

 RJ Hoyman Scholarships

 These scholarships are given to students who excel in their contribution to the lesbian, gay, bisexual, transgender, and queer community.
-Selection is based on the following criteria: undergraduate students admitted to and scheduled for enrollment at the University of Oregon who have demonstrated a commitment, through community service and advocacy groups, to the LGBTQ community within the State of Oregon, and academic merit or achievement, as determined by the scholarship selection committee.
-Special consideration given to: first-year freshmen or community college transfer students, first generation college students, and other new or returning students who promote an educational interest in attaining a diverse student population.
+Selection is based on the following criteria: undergraduate students admitted to and scheduled for enrollment at the UO who have demonstrated a commitment, through community service and advocacy groups, to the LGBTQ community within the state of Oregon, and academic merit or achievement, as determined by the scholarship selection committee.
+Special consideration given to: first-year freshmen or community college transfer students, first-generation college students, and other new or returning students who promote an educational interest in attaining a diverse student population.

 Applications for the scholarship are accepted during spring term.
 Check back in April 2019 to apply.